dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 node : = [LBRANCH, RBRANCH]
 ```

-All empty values in the array are encoded as "undefined"
+All empty values in the array are encoded as "undefined".
+An emty tree is defined as `{'/': undefined}`

 ## Branches
 Branch are merkle link defined in the [IPLD format](https://github.com/ipld/specs/tree/master/ipld#what-is-a-merkle-link)